Tully is an interesting flick, apart from becoming gradually sillier from about the halfway point onwards.

 They drink and make merry and, just to recap Marlo’s protracted postnatal condition and elevated boob psi, Tully deftly assists her express milk in the dingy loo at a club.

-The same night Tully tells Marlo she must leave her service, giving no reason (one senses some dark secrets), and the squiffy duo angrily part ways on those mean streets.
+The same night Tully tells Marlo she must leave her service, giving no reason, and the squiffy duo angrily part ways on those mean streets.
 Things go a pear shaped from here on in and lead on to a rather baffling and indecisive finale.

-Despite being unconvincing in parts (particularly the final third) Tully has some witty lines and is well acted by all the cast.
+Despite being unconvincing in parts, Tully has some witty lines and is well acted by all the cast.
 The originality of the premise also deserves a thumbs up; this is not Tinseltown formulaic fodder by any means.